numericgraphics/react-native-app-tv/README.md

 All the CSS of each component of the framework can be configured and modified using a custom theme.

 For that, you need to give your custom theme in parameters of the `TVAppProvider` :
 ```
 <TVAPPProvider config={{ focus: { type: 'border' }, theme: YourAppTheme }}>
 ```

 Take inspiration from the theme [ThemeSRG.js](https://bitbucket.org/rtsmb/rts-app-tv/src/develop/src/lib/theme/ThemeSRG.js) to create your own theme directly inside your project.
 Rewrite all or part of the styles of the different components.

+#### Focus ####
+The framework provide 2 styles of focus element.
+- border : a white border all around the focused element.
+- scale : the focused element is scale with a quick animation.

+Can be usefull performances's consideration

 #### Navigation ####
 The framework is base on the react native navigation for native platforms, and W3C official spacial navigation polyfill for the web platform.